 - Use Facebook Live or another live broadcasting platform to live-cast your fundraisers, and even collect real-time donation pledges.

-- Celebrate milestones in a fun way (e.g. giveaways, special content release, thank you videos from people your organization has helped)
+- Celebrate milestones in a fun way (e.g. giveaways, special content release, experiential marketing, thank you videos from people your organization has helped)

 - For calls to action, use direct language.
 Instead of “please consider making a gift” use “donate today.”